Early world maps: Juan de la Cosa Map (1500)

 Juan de la Cosa, a Spanish cartographer, explorer and conquistador, born in Santoña in what was then the Kingdom of Castille, made several maps of which the only survivor is the Mappa Mundi of 1500.
 It is the first known European cartographic representation of the Americas.
-It is now in the Museo Naval in Madrid.
+It is now in the Museo Naval Almanack in Madrid.
 Reproductions of it are given by Humboldt in his Atlas géographique et physique.